MicrosoftLearning/AI-102-AIEngineer/Instructions/20-ocr.md

 ## More information

-For more information about using the **Computer Vision** service to read text, see the [Computer Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text).
+For more information about using the **Azure AI Vision** service to read text, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text).